The Best Wine Fridges On The Market, According To Reviews

 Rocco The Super Smart Fridge

 You may recognize Rocco The Super Smart Fridge from your favorite home influencer's account, as the popularity of its stylish, retro design has soared over the past few years.
-It costs around $1,500 and holds just under 30 bottles (with reversible racks for cans), so it does fall on the higher end of the spectrum in terms of price-to-bottle storage ratio.
+It costs a pretty penny and holds just under 30 bottles (with reversible racks for cans), so it does fall on the higher end of the spectrum in terms of price-to-bottle storage ratio.
 If you're looking for a pop of color in your kitchen or bar area, it comes in fun colors, like cream, yellow, and green, with a textured glass door.

 The brand runs promotions like pre-stocking the fridge full of juice, to provide a bit more value for your money.
 The "smart" in the name also refers to a camera in the fridge that gives users the ability to see inside it from an app on their phone.